wakinget/dluxshera-sandbox/docs/dev/dLuxShera_Working_Plan.md

 ## 18) Changelog of Decisions

+See `docs/archive/ARCHITECTURE_DECISIONS.md` for a curated, ADR-style summary of the major choices referenced here.

 - Transform registry implemented globally; slated for system-scoped refactor.
 - ParameterStore currently permissive; decision pending to enforce primitives-only by default.
 - Canonical binder-based loss added to inference stack; SystemGraph integration planned.